libraryaddict/Greyday/README.md

 `greyday sim` - Prepares to run grey you, without running it

-`greyday settings` - Prepares to run grey you, without running it
+`greyday settings` - Prepares to run grey you, without running it - Use the relay page instead!

 `greyday required` - Checks your stuff and tells you what you're lacking or not.